misupov/effie/README.md

 }
 ```

 In the `RootStore` function, we define our application's state.
 It resembles a React Functional Component and returns a state object that consists of several sub-components.
-Here, we use the `useState` hook to manage the ids state.
-The `arrayOfStates` field is dynamically created based on the length of the `ids` state, using the `map` function to generate sub-components of type `StateWithId`.
+Here, we use the `useState` hook to manage the `ids` state.
+The `arrayOfStates` field is dynamically created based on the length of the `ids` state, using the `map` function to generate sub-states of type `StateWithId`.
+The code of `State1`, `State2` and `StateWithId` is not listed here, but you can imagine they are similar to the `RootStore` - they can use hooks and return some properties and mutation functions.

 Now, let's see how you can use the store in your code: